Skip to main content

 Depends on your motivation.
 If it's purely about maximising return, you need to look for an investment likely to give you that, but these are usually more expensive.
 If you want to run the business day to day, that's a different investment altogether, but you need to have the necessary skills, experience, personality and commitment.
 Just because you like the idea of owning a certain type of business, that doesn't mean it's a wise thing to do.
 Before you begin your search, you need a fairly accurate idea about what you're looking for and how much you can afford to pay.

-Word of mouth, local and national newspapers, trade press - obviously, I'm going to say Daltons Weekly and our website www.daltonsbusiness.com.
+Word of mouth, local and national newspapers, trade press - obviously, There are also a number of online sources such as Daltons Business and Businesses for Sale.

 How important is due diligence?